Mute swan: In popular culture

 The mute swan has been the national bird of Denmark since 1984.
-Prior to that, the skylark was considered Denmark's national bird (since 1960).
+Before that, the skylark was considered Denmark's national bird (since 1960).

 The fairy tale "The Ugly Duckling" by Hans Christian Andersen tells the story of a cygnet ostracised by his fellow barnyard fowl because of his perceived unattractiveness.
 To his delight (and to the surprise of others), he matures into a graceful swan, the most beautiful bird of all.

 Today, the British Monarch retains the right to ownership of all unmarked mute swans in open water, but King Charles III exercises his ownership only on certain stretches of the Thames and its surrounding tributaries.
 This ownership is shared with the Vintners' and Dyers' Companies, who were granted rights of ownership by the Crown in the 15th century.

-The mute swans in the moat at the Bishops Palace at Wells Cathedral in Wells, England have for centuries been trained to ring bells via strings attached to them to beg for food.
+The mute swans in the moat at the Bishop's Palace, near Wells Cathedral in Wells, England, have for centuries been trained to ring bells using strings attached to them to beg for food.
 Two swans are still able to ring for lunch.

 The pair of swans in the Boston Public Garden are named Romeo and Juliet after the Shakespearean couple; however, it was found that both of them are females.